Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 What is bail?

-Bail is release from court or police custody on the condition that you will appear in court when next required.
-Bail is normally granted on conditions which must be reasonable.
+Bail is when you’re released from court or police custody on certain conditions.
+Bail is granted on the condition that you will appear in court when next required.
+Bail is normally granted on other conditions which have to be reasonable.
 For example, conditions of bail might include being put under a curfew, requiring you to report into a police station, living at a specific address or not consuming drugs or alcohol (if it’s related to the offending).

 New Zealand Bill of Rights Act 1990, s 24(b)